This Potato Goulash is completely vegetarian and a common weeknight dinner meal during the cold winter months in Austria.

 Certainly, there are many more goulash variations in Austria which are better known in the local regional villages and valleys.

-East European Goulash dishes
+East European Goulash

-Due to the fact that Austria and Hungaria used to be one empire, along with other East European countries, the dish got a chance to gain popularity quickly.
+Due to the fact that Austria and Hungarian used to be one empire, along with other East European countries, the dish got a chance to gain in popularity quickly.

-In time, the goulash traveled all over central & east Europe and each region has a favorite of their own.
+In time, the goulash traveled all over central & East Europe, and each region has a favorite of their own.

 Local cooks would always use locally available ingredients to serve with common popular side dishes from the region.

 The Hungarian goulash is a classic spiced meat stew and this a very generalized term as is the case with other east European goulash meals.

 Vegetarian Potato Goulash Recipe